lrdj/goodlookslikethis/_cases_sdingov/funding-agency.md

 ## What I did

-As I worked though our initial discovey phase, running challenge setting exercises, creating personas, building journey maps, and understanding the emotions and constraints of the end-user applicatand who would need to use our new system, it became apparent that the digital delivery unity was building tools without understanding exactly what problems they were solving.
+As I worked though our initial discovey phase, running challenge setting exercises, creating personas, building journey maps, and understanding the emotions and constraints of the end-user applicants who would need to use our new system, it became apparent that the digital delivery unity was building tools without understanding exactly what problems they were solving.

-Given the time previously invested and the compexity of the stakeholder landscape

 ![](/i/cases/funding/policy-lab-tube-map.png)